Other / mixed grade configuration · Kaysville, UT

 What is the racial and ethnic makeup of Centennial Jr High?

-The largest demographic group at Centennial Jr High is White at 90.8%.
-The school serves a diverse student body in KAYSVILLE, UT.
+The largest demographic group at Centennial Jr High is White at 90.8% of enrollment, in Kaysville, UT.

 What is the Resource Investment Index for Centennial Jr High?

-Centennial Jr High has a Resource Investment Index of 34/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Centennial Jr High has a Resource Investment Index of 34/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page